 The entries made prior to the Save action will appear on the form when you continue data entry, but they will not be recorded in the registry until you perform the Submit action.
 You also perform the Save action when you want to make changes to a previously submitted form.

-Do not use the Back button on your browser to navigate to a form; doing so will prevent your data from being stored in the database.
+Back button on your browser to navigate to a form; doing so will prevent your data from being stored in the database.
 Always use the Data Collection menu items to navigate to a form.

 For security purposes, your session will terminate automatically after 20 minutes of inactivity.
 Any entries you may have made since clicking the Save button will be lost.